Let's figure out which wine to pair with each type of truffle we are going to taste.

 The choice of wine will follow that of the white truffle although one can be a little more daring in choosing wines with more aromatic and persistent notes, with a silky taste and never excessive structure, to be selected according to the dish in which the truffle is added.

-HOW TO PAIR WINE WITH FINE BLACK TRUFFLE?
+HOW TO PAIR WINE WITH BLACK WINTER TRUFFLE?

-The fine black truffle (tuber melanosporum Vitt.) is characterized by a distinct aromaticity, with scents of underbrush and dried mushrooms.
+The Black Winter Truffle (tuber melanosporum Vitt.) is characterized by a distinct aromaticity, with scents of underbrush and dried mushrooms.
 The taste is reminiscent of chocolate and hazelnut.

 Used both raw but also cooked at never excessive temperatures, it generally accompanies pasta dishes, risottos, eggs, carpaccio and beef tartare, but also fish.

-If you decide to taste fine black truffle with pasta dishes, eggs, fish, or with a simple bruschetta, the advice is to pair it with a fragrant still white wine that is well balanced in freshness and acidity, and smooth on the palate.
+If you decide to taste Black Winter Truffle with pasta dishes, eggs, fish or a simple bruschetta, the advice is to pair it with a fragrant still white wine well balanced in freshness and acidity, and smooth on the palate.
 A Verdicchio, Vernaccia, Muller Thurgau, or Timorasso may be among our wine choices.

-It is different if you decide to accompany fine black truffles with beef carpaccio and tartare, the best choice might be a medium-bodied red wine such as a Barbera, Pinot Noir, Chianti classico, Valpolicella Ripasso, or Barbaresco.
+Different is if you decide to accompany Black Winter Truffle with beef carpaccio and tartare, the best choice might be a medium-bodied red wine such as a Barbera, a Pinot Noir, a Chianti Classico, a Valpolicella Ripasso, or a Barbaresco.